nicklalone/nicklalone.github.io/_posts/2015-02-09-Syria_sim_writeup.md

 ---
-layout: post
-title: Ludic Gatekeepers and the Unclear Simulation
+title: Ludic Gatekeepers and the Unclear Simulatio
-comments: true
+author: Nick LaLone
+date: 2015-02-09 12:00:00 +0800
+categories: [Simulation Observation]
+render_with_liquid: false
 tags: [Simulation, Training, DND, Ludic, Boardgames]
 ---
 In early 2014, I began to lay the groundwork for a simulation meant to train crisis management personnel on the growing impact of social media during response efforts.
 Later, this work would make its way into a proposal submitted on behalf of the Netherlands Organization for Applied Scientific Research (TNO) meant to do just that.
 Our proposal outlined the need and benefit of a simulation that was created to be engaged in-person, was [low fidelity](http://annex.ipacweb.org/library/conf/03/havighurst.pdf), low technology, and meant for for resource strapped crisis management services in rural portions of the European Union.
 Simulations like these are invaluable for [all manner of training](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2966567/).